remidinishanth/distributed_systems/google_map_reduce/map_reduce.md

 ### MapReduce

-A framework for large-scale parallel processing
+A framework for large-scale parallel processing.

 > Goal: Create a distributed computing framework to process data on a massive scale.

+MapReduce is a software framework for processing (large) data sets in a distributed fashion over a several machines.

 MapReduce framework/library allows programmers without any experience with parallel and distributed systems to easily utilize the resources of a large distributed system.